Hildaboo/duh/README.md

 # Duh/iKee.B iPhone Botnet
-This is a academic restoration of the Duh iPhone Botnet of 2009.
+This is a academic restoration of the Duh iPhone Botnet of 2009, please note I was a big amateur when I went about doing this, and everything here is shitty.

-## Requirements
+So, proceed with caution.

+## Requirements (I never actually managed to test this myself at all)
 * Mac OS X
 * Jailbroken iPhone (I recommend a 3G)
 * xCode/gcc/g++